 Is Release 9 a Superset of Release 8?
 How do they Compare?

-No. Release 9 is a completely new product with dramatically different capabilities, much advanced and new SQL, and a completely new API.
+Release 9 is not a new version of Release 8, Manifold's classic GIS package.
+Release 9 is a completely new product with dramatically different capabilities, much advanced and new SQL, and a completely new API.
 Both Release 9 and Release 8 have been created by Manifold, the nomenclature and concepts are often the same or very similar, and Release 9 has many capabilities aimed at helping Release 8 users migrate to Release 9, but 9 and 8 are very different products.
 Release 9 has many capabilities Release 8 does not have, and Release 8 has many capabilities Release 9 does not have.
-That will change very soon as 9 continues to expand far beyond 8.
+That comparison is changing rapidly as 9 expands beyond 8.

 Release 9 comes from the more data-centric side of the art and has phenomenally greater capabilities than 8 for spatial data engineering, for working with very large data and for very rapid performance.
 However, compared to 8, Release 9 as of this writing has fewer features for interactive GIS use, cartography and presentation.
-9 covers the basics in those areas but it does not contain endless lists of thousands of such features as 8 does.
+9 covers the basics in those areas but it does not yet contain as many features as does 8.

 Release 9 is rapidly overtaking Release 8 in interactive GIS, cartography and presentation features.
-Already users report that in most key workflows, such as creation and printing of print layouts, 9 is far better than 8, delivering much easier and more efficient workflows and dramatically better results.
-The community driven engineering effort now aims primarily at interactive GIS features such as editing, cartographic features such as labeling and various other presentation features, so at the rate of hundreds of improvements per month and dozens of new features every week it is clear a mild preference for 9 in those areas will soon become an overwhelming preference for 9 over 8.
+Already users report that in many key workflows, such as creation and printing of print layouts, 9 is significantly better than 8, delivering much easier and more efficient workflows and dramatically better results.
+The community driven engineering effort now aims primarily at interactive GIS features such as editing, cartographic features such as labeling and various other presentation features, so at the current rate of hundreds of improvements per month and dozens of new features every week it is clear a mild preference for 9 in those areas will soon become a very strong preference for 9 over 8.

 Experienced Manifold users report that 9 already has moved so far beyond 8 they much prefer to use Release 9 instead of Release 8.
 For all that progress there are still some tools in 8 not yet in 9 that a few users require.
 Community consensus seems to be that at the current rate of 9 evolution those tools will appear in early 2018 and even those few users will no longer use 8.
 However, 8 continues to be a phenomenally popular product and no doubt will continue in use for many years.